 As more homeowners continue to choose quartz for their kitchen and bathroom countertops, some misconceptions are arising about how to care for these engineered surfaces.
 One of the problems is related to the appearance of quartz, which can mimic granite, marble, and even exotic natural-stone surfaces.
 However, this does not mean they should be treated in the same fashion.
 Another misconception is linked to the durability of quartz.
-Unlike the old material known as Corian, quartz is not 100 percent synthetic or impervious to damage.
+Unlike the older material mostly known as the brand Corian, quartz is not 100 percent synthetic or impervious to damage (newer and more modern quartz is more than 90 percent natural quartz and resins).
 Here are some recommendations homeowners should follow to prevent damage to their quartz countertops.

 Use Cutting Boards in the Kitchen

 Quartz does not scratch too easily, but it should not be treated in the same way as an aluminum food prep table in a busy restaurant kitchen.
 When cutting meats, fruits, or vegetables, a cutting board should be used to prevent direct contact between sharp objects and the finished quartz surface.
 It’s important to remember that glossy quartz slabs are manufactured for decorative purposes and not for industrial use.

 Keep Spills Under Control

 A clear advantage of quartz is that it does not stain very easily.
 In the kitchen, homeowners do not have to panic when coffee or wine are spilled on quartz because it will not stain immediately.
 However, there is a chance stains will form eventually, which is why spills should be absorbed and wiped down as soon as possible.
 The same goes for lipstick smudges or spilled lotion in the bathroom.